Tornado outbreak of February 5–7, 2020: Non-tornadic impacts

 On February 4 and 5, snow fell in Texas, Oklahoma and Missouri; locally peaking at 14 in in Jayton, Texas.
 9,000 customers lost power in the Oklahoma City metropolitan area, where several school districts, colleges and universities closed due to the inclement weather.
 Scattered school closures also occurred in Texas and Missouri.
 A major collision closed the Westbound lane of I-70 near Rocheport, Missouri.
 In the Southeast, severe weather claimed the lives of 5 people and left 250,000 without power.
 A PDS-Tornado Warning was issued for Charlotte, North Carolina as a tornado touched down nearby.
 Those at Charlotte Douglas International Airport were advised to move away from windows.
 Severe thunderstorms produced wind gusts up to 76 mph in Florida, capable of toppling a crane near Tampa.
 Several inches of rain fell, causing severe flash flooding across the Carolinas and Virginia.
 In New York City, following an afternoon of record warm temperatures, high winds affected the city at night, which affected NYC Ferry service, and forced vehicle restrictions on the Throgs Neck Bridge, Bronx-Whitestone Bridge, RFK Bridge and Verrazano Bridge.
-Over a foot of snow fell in northern New England.
-16 million across 6 provinces in Canada were impacted by this storm.
+Over 12 in of snow fell in northern New England.
+Sixteen million across 6 provinces in Canada were impacted by this storm.
 By the time it had reached them, its precipation shield exceeded 2500 km across.
 Powerful wind gusts, exceeding 100 kph at times, left tens of thousands without power across the region.